-Martinsville's Public Works - Street Maintenance Department constructs, maintains, cleans, repairs, replaces and marks all City streets, traffic signals, signs, intersections and sidewalks.
+Martinsville's Public Works Street Maintenance Department constructs, maintains, cleans, repairs, replaces, and marks all City streets, traffic signals, signs, intersections, and sidewalks.

 As funding permits, the City contracts yearly with a private paving contractor to resurface City streets.
 Streets are inspected and reviewed each year.
-Streets are prioritized for paving depending on the amount of vehicular use, structural condition of the pavement, and the projected life of the pavement.
-Streets may be entirely repaved or repaved in sections, depending on condition.
+Streets are prioritized for paving depending on the amount of vehicular use, the structural condition of the pavement, and the projected life of the pavement.
+Streets may be entirely repaved or repaved in sections, depending on the condition.

 Funds for street maintenance expenses come from the Virginia Department of Transportation, with the City paying one-seventh of the expense.
-Street maintenance employees work year round, clearing the streets of snow and ice in winter and improving streets and sidewalks throughout the warmer months.
+Street maintenance employees work year-round, clearing the streets of snow and ice in winter and improving streets and sidewalks throughout the warmer months.